GlowDuino/GlowDuino/User Guide/README.md

 Follow the instructions in the **Software and Installation** folder in order to be able to use the board with the Arduino IDE software.

-To use the additional four pins, you can refer to them in the program by their name written on the board (22,23,A6,A7).
+To use the **additional four pins**, you can refer to them in the program by their name written on the board (22,23,A6,A7).
 The `digitalRead` and `digitalWrite` function works on these pins as well.

-Using both serial ports in Arduino IDE works by referring to them as `Serial` and `Serial1` (for serial 0 and serial 1).
+**Using both serial ports** in Arduino IDE works by referring to them as `Serial` and `Serial1` (for serial 0 and serial 1).

-To use the second I²C and SPI interfaces, you can install MiniCore for Arduino IDE from [this link](https://github.com/MCUdude/MiniCore), or access the registers directly from your program to define interrupts for them.
+To **use the second I²C and SPI interfaces**, you can install MiniCore for Arduino IDE from [this link](https://github.com/MCUdude/MiniCore), or access the registers directly from your program to define interrupts for them.

 In case you do not wish to use any of the new features, you can upload a generic Arduino Uno bootloader to your GlowDuino Uno via the ICSP header.
+When uploading, make sure to use the -f option in avrdude to disregard the IC signature mismatch.
 Once uploaded, the microcontroller will behave just like an Arduino Uno would.
+The voltage level changer switch will still work but none of the other features will be accessible.

+### Pin differences
+Every pin with an indicator LED has a pull-down resistor with a value of **665 kilo ohms**.
+This means these pins are not floating pins.
+In our testing, this does not interfere with analog or digital measurements and causes no disturbance when using capacitive touch sensing.
+However, you will not be able to use such an analog pin for nondeterministic operations, such as random number generation.
+For these purposes, you can substitute these pins with either the **A6** or **A7** analog pins, which do not have pull-down resistors and as such are considered floating pins.